mzimbres/rtcpp/README.md

 ##RTCPP

-  The objective of this project is to make real-time use of STL containers by means of *real-time allocators*.
-"Real-time" here means a guarantee that the program will execute a particular task in at most n steps (or processor cycles).
+  The objective of this project is to make real-time use of STL containers by means of *real-time allocators*.  *real-time* here means a guarantee that the program will execute a particular task in at most n steps (or processor cycles).